-Arrive at 16th Century Syon House by bike on our Ale Tasting Bike Tour , taste Fullers Brewery beers, cycle the River Thames, finish at Syon House by if you wish or enjoy our full day tour with afternoon tea picnic in Syon Park and continue your cycle to Richmond Upon Thames (Zone 4)
+wastefully Arrive at 16th Century Syon House by bike on our full day Ale Tasting Bike Tour , taste Fullers Brewery beers and cycle the River Thames.
+You will see where the Grand Union Canal joins the Thames, enjoy Syon Park and cross the Victorian half tide lock to finish at Richmond Upon Thames (Zone 4) for a riverside drink.
+Also can be visited on bespoke Royal Deer Park Rides or Kew Gardens Rides.

 More on Syon House